ISBN 1-55306-590-5

 MANNA PUBLICATIONS

+Ray Wiseman, Guelph, writes . . .
 Grief, the most persistent of human emotions, besets all of us during life's journey.
-While we can never avoid its onset following the death of a loved one, few of us know how to deal with it, to minimize its disruptions, and work through it to regain our emotional stability Many times when it springs from non-death circumstances, like financial, personal, or job loss, we don't even recognize it. . . .how Donna turned those scars into stars is the main theme of the book.
-She passes on to us the things she learned so that we can avoid the pitfalls of poor response to grief - not that we will escape grief, but that we make it a growth point in our lives.
-Ray Wiseman, Guelph (click for full review)
+While we can never avoid its onset following the death of a loved one, few of us know how to deal with it, to minimize its disruptions, and work through it to regain our emotional stability. click for full review

 Thanks to the following writers who have encouraged me in my writing journey.

-The following links will take you to their web sites.
+The links will take you to their web sites. (written in 2005)

 Lucy Milne